Zain Al-Abidin Jassim: International career

 Jassim was first picked to represent Iraq in 2023, when the under-15 coach Ahmed Kadhim selected him to be a part of his 23-man squad to play in 2023 WAFF U-15 Championship.
 He did not score in his first match against Yemen, but he scored a brace in the second match against Lebanon, and one goal in the third match against Oman.
 The team qualified for the semi-finals, and played against Saudi Arabia, and Jassim scoring a goal in a match that the team lost 2–1, but he won the title of top scorer of the tournament, scoring four goals.

 He also played in the 2024 WAFF U-16 Championship, scoring a brace in the first match against Lebanon and one in the second match against Jordan.
 However, the team was deemed to have lost both matches due to the ineligibility of a player.
 He also played in the 2025 AFC U-17 Asian Cup qualification, scoring a brace in the first match against Chinese Taipei.
 He was also selected to be part of the 24-man Iraq U20 squad to play in the AGCFF U-20 Gulf Cup.
 He did not participate in the first match against Bahrain, but he played in the starting lineup in the second match against Egypt on 1 September 2025, and scored a goal after just three minutes to help the team win and qualify for the semi-finals.
 He was again named in the under-17 team for the AGCFF U-17 Gulf Cup, and on 23 September 2025, he scored a brace against Bahrain in a 2–0 win.
 Then on 26 September, he scored a goal against Saudi Arabia to lead his team to the semi-finals.
+He also participated with the under-20 team in the 2027 AFC U-20 Asian Cup qualification.